Krishna7249/CodeBuddy/README.md

 -   🎨 Multiple themes for personalized coding experience
 -   🎨 Collaborative Drawing: Enable users to draw and sketch collaboratively in real-time, enhancing the interactive experience of your project.

-## 🚀 Live Preview

-You can view the live preview of the project [here](https://codebuddy-live.vercel.app/).

 ## 💻 Tech Stack

 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)